-Currently the VMNIS' Micronutrients Database contains information on anaemia, vitamin A and iodine nutritional status in populations around the world.
-In 2009, the VMNIS underwent two evaluations.
+Two evaluations of VMNIS have been performed1.
 The first was an epidemiological evaluation which assessed attributes such as: simplicity, flexibility, data quality, acceptability, representativeness, and usefulness.
 The second evaluation by a public health informatics specialist assessed attributes such as efficiency and functionality in regards to utilization of information technology.
-These evaluations included an end-user survey through which feedback from Member States and their partners was solicited.
-Based on these evaluations, the VMNIS' Micronutrients Database was upgraded and expanded.
+As part of these evaluations, an end-user survey was conducted with Member States and partners in the international community as well as other potential users of the VMNIS.
+Based on these evaluations, the VMNIS Micronutrients Database has been undergoing an upgrade and expansion.

 The upgrade of the VMNIS Micronutrients Database is occurring in three phases.

 - Phase I: Database restructuring (completed).
 The database has been restructured to be more efficient, capable of utilizing new innovations in information technology, and includes more nutritional indicators.

 - Phase II: Data migration (in progress).
 This phase included the transfer of data currently in the VMNIS databases on anaemia, vitamin A deficiency and iodine deficiency to the upgraded Micronutrients Database.
 The data is currently in the new system and is being review for completeness and accuracy as part of the quality control processes.
 Once complete, a routine systematic search in the scientific literature and throughout the international community for all surveys containing information on biomarkers of micronutrients will be performed.
 The search includes the retrieval of all published literature through a structured search of PubMed as well as contract with the WHO Regional Offices, other UN agencies, and other partner organizations to solicit information on nutrition/micronutrient surveys.
 The systematic search is repeated annually to ensure that the database is maintained up-to-date.
 The upgraded database should be completely populated by the end of 2015.